Top 3 Best EV Commercial Vehicles for Your Fleet

 • Best for: Last-mile delivery and urban logistics

-• Range: 150 miles
+• Range: Up to 150 miles

 • Charging: Level 2 and DC fast charging

-Engineered for scale, the EV600 is ideal for high-volume e-commerce and delivery fleets, offering longer range and quick charging to handle heavy daily demand.
+Engineered for scale, the BrightDrop EV600 is ideal for high-volume e-commerce and delivery fleets, offering longer range and quick charging to handle heavy daily demand.

 • Range: 250 miles